Programs

 The Democracy Project is a civic-engagement initiative that connects teens with their local libraries and community organizations to address local issues.
 Thirteen communities across Montana participated in the program in 2022 including:

-3. Gallatin High School in Bozeman
+- Gallatin High School Library

-4. Columbia Falls High School
+- Columbia Falls High School Library

-6. George McCone County Library in Circle
+- George McCone Memorial County Library

-8. Seeley Lake Library
+- Seeley Lake Public Library